axelmotyka/adventcalendar/src/main/java/MesutsRecap/README.md

 Implement different types of vehicle.

  1. Derive different types of vehicles from the base class `Vehicle`, like a _motorcycle_ or a _trike_.
+(DONE)
  2. Add specific attributes to each of the new derived classes.
+(DONE)
  4. Add get methods for the new attributes
  5. Enhance toString() method with the new attributes
  3. Visualize created classes with plantuml as class diagram, inclusive associations.